 * Choose from beach, city, adventure tours

 November signals the beginning of winter in the UK and much of Europe.
 It can still be fun taking city breaks but if you want guaranteed sunshine you’ll need to go beyond the Mediterranean to destinations such as Dubai (7 hours flying time), Morocco (4 hours) and the Canary Islands (4.5 hours).
 Some places in Asia and Africa are looking great at this time of year or you could catch the beginning of the dry season in the Caribbean.
 Here’s where to go on holiday in November.
-And if you have kids, don’t miss our guide to family holidays in November or look for more winter holiday ideas.

 Note: all the travel companies featured on this website are personally recommended by our editors.